A guide to tropicalizations: Compactifications in toric schemes

-\proof The claim is clear in case of a divisible value group $\Gamma$ as in this case $\Xcal$ is a flat scheme of finite type over $K^\circ$ (see Proposition \ref{finite generation}).
+\proof It follows from Lemma \ref{separatedness} that $\Xcal$ is separated over $\kcirc$.
+Flatness is a consequence of \ref{polyhedral scheme} and \ref{closure in general}.
+By Lemma \ref{reduced special fibre and omega-weight}, $\Xcal_s$ is of finite type over $\ktilde$.
+The dimensionality claim is clear in case of a divisible value group $\Gamma$ as in this case $\Xcal$ is a flat scheme of finite type over $K^\circ$ (see Proposition \ref{finite generation}).
+In this case, it follows from \cite{RG}, Corollaire 3.4.7, that $\Xcal$ is of finite presentation over $\kcirc$.
 In general, we will reduce to the divisible case: We may assume that $v$ is non-trivial and that $\Ycal_\Sigma = \Ucal_\Delta$ for a $\Gamma$-rational polyhedron $\Delta$ in $N_\rdop$.
-Then the claim follows from Step 3 in the proof of Proposition \ref{base change and tropical compactification}.
+Then the dimensionality claim follows from Step 3 in the proof of Proposition \ref{base change and tropical compactification}.

 \begin{art} \rm We recall from \S \ref{algebraic and formal models} that the reduction map is defined on an analytic subdomain $(Y_{\Sigma_0})^\circ$ of the generic fibre $Y_{\Sigma_0}$ and maps to the special fibre of the $K^\circ$-model $\Ycal_\Sigma$.
-The points of $(Y_{\Sigma_0})^\circ$ are induced by potentially integral points and Proposition \ref{integral points of toric variety} shows that $(Y_{\Sigma_0})^\circ \cap \Tan = \trop_v^{-1}(|\Sigma|)$.
+The points of $(Y_{\Sigma_0})^\circ$ are induced by potentially integral points and Proposition \ref{integral points of toric variety} shows that $(Y_{\Sigma_0})^\circ \cap \Tan = \trop_v^{-1}(|\Sigma_1|)$.
 We conclude that the potentially integral points of $X$ with respect to $\Xcal$ induce an analytic subdomain $X^\circ = \trop_v^{-1}(|\Sigma|) \cap \Xan$ of $\Xan$ where we have a well-defined reduction map $\pi:X^\circ \rightarrow \Xcal_s$. \end{art}

 We have here the following generalization of Jan Draisma's tropical lifting lemma (see \cite{Dr}, Lemma 4.4).

 \begin{prop} Using the above notation, we have $\pi(\Uan \cap X^\circ) = \Xcal_s$ for every open dense subset $U$ of $X$.
 Moreover, if $K$ is algebraically closed and $v$ is non-trivial, then every closed point of $\Xcal_s$ is the reduction of a closed point of $U$. \end{prop}